andgordio/mockupless/docs/Courses/LayoutBasics/Tailwind/usage.md

 ## Install

-To be able to use Tailwind in your prototypes you just need to include a link to Tailwind's stylesheet in your `<head>` container:
+To enable Tailwind in your prototypes you need to include a link to Tailwind's stylesheet in your `<head>` container:

 ```html
 <head>